alfredoperez/alfredo-perez-dev-gatsbyjs-deprecated/content/notes/How this works.md

 - Create an inspiration notes for a related subject and add screenshots and links

 Links:
-- ❓ This notes should contain a set of links
+- ❓ These notes should contain a set of links

 ## Tools
 I use the following tools: